UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 The dispute bot monitors all liquidations occurring within a given expiring multi-party contract and initiates disputes against liquidations it deems invalid, as inferred from off-chain information about the value of the price identifier.
 A liquidation is invalid if a position was correctly collateralized at the time of liquidation.

-In short, a liquidation bot is to liquidate under-collateralized positions while a dispute bot is used for disputing inaccuracies within the UMA DVM system.
-Only a dispute triggers a price request in the system, so disputes are very important to the operation of the DVM.
+In short, a liquidation bot is to liquidate under-collateralized positions while a dispute bot is used for disputing those liquidations if they incorrectly report a position as under-collateralized.
+Since a dispute is the only way a price request is triggered in the system, they are very important to the operation of the DVM.

 ## Incentives to Running a Bot